If you own another domain, you can add it to your G Suite or Cloud Identity account.

-Once your domain is active, see the Step 3 below to set up your users with their new email address or account.
+Once your domain is active, go to Step 3 to set up your users with their new email address or account.

-Once your domain alias is active, messages sent to addresses at your domain alias automatically arrive in users' inboxes.
-To test, send a message from another account (not your G Suite account) to your new address.
+Messages sent to your alias address automatically arrive in your inbox.
+To test, send a message from another account (not your G Suite account) to your new alias.

 Once your additional domain is active:

-- At the right of the @ sign, choose the user's domain from the dropdown list.
+- At the right of the @ sign, click the Down arrow and select the user's domain.

 We recommend reviewing Limitations with multiple domains for help with managing users accounts.